sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 <img src="./images/argocd-ui-with-vote-app.png" alt="Vote App in ArgoCD" width="900">

-Note that after the VM status is `Running` it will still `take up to 5 mins` for the MySQL VM to launch and run its `cloud-init` script to install, configure and run MySQL, after which the vote application will connect to the database and be ready to use.
+> Note that after the VM status is `Running` it will still `take up to 5 mins` for the MySQL VM to run its `cloud-init` script to install, configure and run MySQL, after which the vote application will connect to the database and be ready to use.

 Using the Virtualization menu item, find and then log into the MySQL VM's Console and check the output of the cloud-init script.
 See the log file at /var/log/cloud-init-output.log.

 Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
 Bonus activity, if you know how, connect to MySQL and view the database contents.

+`At this point you should have the demo application up and running`

 ## View the VM in the Console

 Go and view your new MySQL VM in the Console.

-Go to Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (toggle button)
-to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
+Go to Administration -> Virtualization -> mysql-demo -> Configuration -> Initial Run -> Cloud-init Edit -> Script (the toggle button) to view the cloud-init script which sets the demo user & password and also installs and configured MySQL.
 This is the script that is run when the VM is started for the first time.